I am always tired

 Eve sits up as the barman places our drinks on the counter.
 The strong scent of tobacco and rum dominates the bar.
 “I’m sorry, Jes.
 Please, continue.”

-“Nah, it’s alright!”
+“No, no, it’s alright.
+It's the same shit.
+You've heard it a million times before.”
 I shrug it off, not because I am irritated, but because I am tired.
 Talking is tiring, and yet, it was I who wanted to meet; to go out drinking, simply because I was tired of drinking alone.
-I had a panic attack the night before and realized I was in serious need of company.
-I had been spending too much time alone, locked up in my room, writing, but in fact, slowly dying.
+I realized I was in serious need of company.
+I have been spending too much time alone, locked up in my room under the pretext of writing, slowly dying.
 So here I am!
-Socializing — hoping I can get out of my head.
+Socializing .
+Hoping I can get out of my head.

 “Look, Jes, try and focus on all that you have.
 You are doing well for yourself.
 People don’t have half of what you have.
-You are confident, you are beautiful and you’re a badass!
-Learn to find the happiness within you!”, she said, in between the sips of her drink.
+You are confident, you are beautiful and you’re badass!
+The world is yours for the taking, love.
+Go get em!”, she said casually, in between the sips of her drink.
 She was a gin and tonic gal.

-“You are looking at it from the wrong perspective.
+“Did you call that therapist I got you in touch with?" she inquired, trying hard not to sound imposing.
+"What's the point?", I shrugged as I spoke.
+"You are looking at it from the wrong perspective.
 I feel depressed from time to time too and I understand how you feel.
-Focus on the good.
-You need to learn how to not dwell on the negative feelings.
-Now stop brooding and let’s have some fun!”
-She proceeds to order some shots.
+You need to learn to not dwell on the negative.
+Call the therapist.
+She will be able to help!
+Now let’s have some fun! ” She proceeds to order some shots.

 I nod vaguely and shift my gaze at the staggering mass of shot glasses, lime segments, chewed straws and shredded napkins on the bar in front of this guy sitting next to me.
 Someone who feels what I have felt for as long as I have, knows all too well, to not get annoyed with such know-it-all statements from friends.
-Although it is annoying at times, especially when it sound like it is something I can learn to deal with.
-How can I learn to deal with it when I don’t even understand it?
+I wish I could learn to deal with it but how does one deal with something they don't quite understand?
+I wish they taught us these things in school.

-The thing is, my relationship with learning and education has not been so great either.
-I mean, I scored well, simply because I have a good memory, but I never learnt anything worthwhile.
-None of that education helped with my anxiety, the hopelessness I felt from a very young age, the grief that I could not explain, the pain that I constantly felt in my chest, the reason why I sometimes couldn’t breathe, and the absolute disregard and will for this beautiful life, that everyone keeps talking about.
+My relationship with learning and education has not been so great either.
+I can't even remember majority of the information that I memorized and regurgitated in school and college.
+None of that education helped with my anxiety, the hopelessness I felt but couldn't quite explain, the pain and heaviness I always carried in my chest cavity, the reason why I sometimes couldn’t breathe, and the absolute disregard and will for this beautiful life, that everyone keeps raving about.
 All education ever taught me was how to work, not how to live.
-Did they teach me to how to deal with real hardships, loss, abuse, betrayal, relationships, or even how to avoid some dangerous thoughts that one may find, at the time, intriguing?
+No lessons about real hardships, loss, abuse, betrayal, relationships, or even how to avoid some dangerous thoughts that one may find, at the time, intriguing?
 No, I was not taught that at all.
 I was taught small derivatives of such things and was left to figure the rest out through trial and error.
 Life taught me more than education ever did, and all those lessons were bitter and harsh, and honestly, tiring.

 “What was harsh?”
 Eve inquired as she was handing me a shot.
 I shifted my gaze back to her.
 I had forgotten she was there, or that I was perhaps, thinking out loud.
+Happens when you spend that much time on your own.
 It was as if I had faded away with the music.
 That happened a lot.
 By now a guy was sitting beside her, a 20 something, clearly thinking that it was going to be his lucky night!
 It would be funny if I didn’t feel so sorry for him.

 “Do you think murdering someone, when not taking the legal consequences into play, would feel good or bad?”
 She widened her eye and replied, “Umm....
 I don’t know.
 Taking lives is one of the worst things you can do and I think an act so violent as that, might change you forever.
 Like, you may never recover from it.
-I hope it feels bad, but then again.
-I wouldn’t know.”
+I hope it feels bad, else we'd all be out there killing.”

 “That got dark pretty fast!”, he chuckled.
-I might have given him a death stare, because he immediately shifted his gaze towards Eve.
+I may have turned to look at him with a scowl because he immediately shifted his gaze towards Eve.
 He was clearly uncomfortable, but can you blame him?
 Nobody expects such inquiries in a bar.
-That’s not why one goes there, especially after having so many shots of tequila.
 The thing is most are not equipped to know exactly why these things are purely wrong or even discuss to the point, what they’d feel like psychologically, just that it is wrong and we should never do it.

 “Yes and yes!”, she laughed.

-Eve was teaching at the Uni, while also pursuing her PhD in Gender Studies and was extremely passionate about her job.
+Eve was teaching at the University, while also pursuing her PhD and was extremely passionate about her job.
 She was one of those who cared, not because it was simply her job too?

 “…but I love it so I still do it”, she continued.

 “I wonder if one is truly able to bring that same passion to their job on a daily basis?
 Like in your case.
-I bet the kids can be real assholes, at times, especially in college, or the administration absolutely conservative, and it is the same with all jobs…”
+I bet the kids can be real assholes, at times.
+It's no secret that your boss and the administration are absolutely conservative.”

 “I think passion supersedes it all, no?
 And if you are getting paid to do what you like, then you can’t have any complaints.
-It’s more than most have.”, he interrupted!
+It’s more than most have.” he interrupts before Jes could finish!

 “Yeah, I’ve been hearing that a lot, but I’m not just talking about people who are passionate about their jobs.
 I’m talking about anyone and everyone who works for a living.
 I don’t mean those who get paid ridiculous amounts of money for working a desk job for a maximum of 10 hours a week.
 I mean real workers, people who undergo back-breaking hard work just to keep the people behind the desks happy, whether they be those who run the company, those who take percentages of the worker’s money or those who have no purpose, or the unfortunate few who are just driven by immense passion .”